-1. The permittee shall (orally) report any noncompliance including violations of pretreatment standards, transportation accidents, spills, slugs and uncontrolled runoff from biosolids transfer or land application sites which may seriously endanger health, the POTW or environment, as soon as possible, but no later than twenty-four (24) hours from the time the permittee first became aware of circumstances.
-The permittee shall also report per these conditions if the filter, which is used as part of the treatment process, is not installed correctly, has a failure or is not installed.
-The report shall be made to the
+1. The permittee shall (orally) report any noncompliance including violations of pretreatment standards, transportation accidents, spills, and uncontrolled runoff from biosolids transfer or land application sites which may seriously endanger health, the POTW or environment, as soon as possible, but no later than twenty-four (24) hours from the time the permittee first became aware of circumstances.
+The report shall be made to

-Division of Water Quality, (801) 536-4300, or 24-hour answering service (801) 536-4123 and to the POTW.

-- 2. The following occurrences of noncompliance shall be reported by telephone (801) 536-4300 as soon as possible but no later than 24 hours from the time the permittee becomes aware of the circumstances: - a.
+- the Division of Water Quality, (801) 536-4300, or 24-hour answering service (801) 536-4123 and to the POTW. - 2.
+The following occurrences of noncompliance shall be reported by telephone (801) 536-4300 as soon as possible but no later than 24 hours from the time the permittee becomes aware of the circumstances: - a.
 Any noncompliance which may endanger health or the environment; - b.
 Any unanticipated bypass, which exceeds any effluent limitation in the permit (See Part VI.G, Bypass of Treatment Facilities.); - c.
 Any upset which exceeds any effluent limitation in the permit (See Part VI.H, Upset Conditions.); or - d.
 Violation of a maximum daily discharge limitation for any of the pollutants listed in the permit. - 3.
 A written submission shall also be provided within five days of the time that the permittee becomes aware of the circumstances.
 The written submission shall contain: - a.
 A description of the noncompliance and its cause; - b.
 The period of noncompliance, including exact dates and times; - c.
-The estimated time of noncompliance, if not corrected, the anticipated time the noncompliance is expected to continue; - d.
+The estimated time noncompliance is expected to continue if it has not been corrected; - d.
 Steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance; and, - e.
 Steps taken, if any, to mitigate the adverse impacts on the environment and human health during the noncompliance period. - 4.
 The Director may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the Division of Water Quality, (801) 536-4300.
 The permittee must also contact the POTW, within 24 hours of a violation.
 If the POTW requires a written report then the report must be submitted to the POTW. - 5.
 Following the violation of any sample stated in Part I Effluent Limitations Table a resample must be taken within 30 days following the facility being notified of the violation. - 6.
 Reports shall be submitted to the addresses in Part I.E, Reporting of Monitoring Results. - I. Other Noncompliance Reporting.
 Instances of noncompliance not required to be reported within 24 hours shall be reported at the time that monitoring reports for Part I.E. are submitted.
 The reports shall contain the information listed in Part V.H.3 - J. Inspection and Entry The permittee shall allow the Director, or an authorized representative, upon the presentation of credentials and other documents as may be required by law, to: